jswelling/CMU-MS-DAS-Vis-S24/docs/course_intro_body.md

 ## Another Reality Check ##
 * Can you download data from Github?
 * Can you clone a Github repository and run the code in it?
+* Can  you build a Conda or Pip environment from a requirements.txt file?